-Criteria J ORC Code explanation Со ommentary 4. these forecasts.
-For industrial minerals the customer specification, testing and acceptance requirements prior to a supply contract. the net prese source and c inputs includi rate, etc. The inputs to the economic analysis to produce the net present value (NPV) in the study, the source and confidence of these economic inputs including estimated inflation, discount rate, etc. NPV ranges and sensitivity to variations in the 1.
+Criteria J ORC Code explanation Co mmentary these forecasts.
+For industrial minerals the customer specification, testing and acceptance requirements prior to a supply contract.
+Economic The inputs to the economic analysis to produce the net present value (NPV) in the study, the source and confidence of these economic inputs including estimated inflation, discount rate, etc. NPV ranges and sensitivity to variations in the 1.
 The Tritton Life of Mine plan and associated commercial model estimates a positive Net Present Value for the operation at a discount rate of 10%.
 The economic assumptions used in the valuation of the Life of Mine plan vary over time.
-They are consistent with the assumptions of economic inputs applied in the calculation of break-even grade discussed above. Ζ. significant assumptions and inputs.
+They are consistent with the assumptions of economic inputs applied in the calculation of break-even grade discussed above. ۷. significant assumptions and inputs.
 2. The Tritton mine is one of several mines that will supply ore to the Tritton processing plant in the Life of Mine plan.
 The plan assumes that Tritton mine shares the cost of site administration, processing plant sustaining capital and other overheads with the other mines.
 Social 1.
 The status of agreements with key stakeholders and matters leading to social licence to operate.
 1. The Tritton mine is located on existing Mining Lease ML1544.
 The mine is fully approved to operate.
 2. Tritton Resources is based in the township of Nyngan in the Bogan Shire NSW.
 Strong community support for the continued operation of Tritton Resources has been evidenced in regular community consultation sessions.
 There are no known objections from the community against the Tritton Resources operations.
 Tritton Resources owns the land on which access to Tritton mine is located.
 Other 1.
-To the extent relevant, the impact of the 1.
-No material natural risks have been identified for the Ore Reserves. following on the project and/or on the estimation and classification of the Ore Reserves: 2.
+To the extent relevant, the impact of the 1. following on the project and/or on the estimation and classification of the Ore Reserves: 2.
 All copper concentrate produced by Tritton Resources from the Tritton mine will be sold to Glencore International AG under an existing life of mine contract.
 2. Any identified material naturally occurring risks.
 3. The status of material legal agreements and marketing arrangements.
 4. The status of governmental agreements and approvals critical to the viability of the project, such as mineral tenement status, and government and statutory approvals.
 There must be reasonable grounds to expect that all necessary Government approvals will be